AndiEcker/AcuSihotInterfaces/README.md

 Combined Console/Kivy Application for to import reservation bookings, changes and cancellations from CSV or JSON files into the Sihot system.

+Apart from the instruction in the _General Installation Instructions_ section (see above) you also have to create an import path folder for each supported import channel (e.g. C:\JSON_Import).
+The same path name has to be specified as command line argument when you start the SihotResImport application (see next paragraph).
+Please note that the user need to have full access (read, write and create folder privileges) within each of these import channel folders.

 The provided command line parameters are documented above in the section "General command line arguments".
 The most import is `jsonPath` for to specify the import path and file mask for OTA JSON files - this value defaults to `C:/JSON_Import/*.json`.